Cyanose/Pesel-Validator-REST-API-Tests/README.md

 * Tc19: check sum: invalid check sum - error code
 * Tc20: check sum: invalid check sum - error message

-ResponseBodyTests is a test suite that tests response body returned as a result of valid request.
+#### ResponseBodyTests is a test suite that tests response body returned as a result of valid request:

 * Tc1: 'pesel' json field is identical to the one passed as an parameter in request
 * Tc2: 'isValid' json field is true when request contains valid pesel